Updated on February 12, 2019

 Final results of 3D printed ViLim Ball housing

-Below you can see fully finished our 3D printed housing.
+Below, you can see our fully finished 3D-printed housing.

 And if you have some spare time, check out our other articles to learn even more: